esteinig/nanoq/README.md

 ## Citation

-`Nanoq` is now published in [JOSS](https://doi.org/10.21105/joss.02991).
-We would appreciate a citation if you are using it for research.
-If you are using it for applications in industry, please see [here](#etymology) for some suggestions how you could give back to the community :pray:
+We would appreciate a citation if you are using `nanoq` for research.
+Please see [here](#etymology) for some suggestions how you could give back to the community if you are using `nanoq` for industry applications :pray:

 > Steinig and Coin (2022).
 Nanoq: ultra-fast quality control for nanopore reads.
 Journal of Open Source Software, 7(69), 2991, https://doi.org/10.21105/joss.02991